NathanVaughn/homelab-k8s/cluster/omada/README.md

 Create a rule for the gateway blocking traffic from LAN -> WAN, for the Google DNS IP group.

+!!!
+Amazon Prime Video does not work with this rule enabled.
+Temporarily disable when starting to stream a movie/show.

 ### Garage AP

-We want devices to connect to the Garage AP as a last resort.
+We want devices to connect to the Garage AP only if the main AP does not have a strong signal.

 First, set the Tx Power to High on the Primary AP.
 Go into Devices -> Primary AP -> Config -> Radios, and configure both